eclipse/vorto/website/Bdescribe.md

 releaseinfo: "no"
 ---

-The IoT Tool Set lets **Device Manufacturers** to describe the devices using Information Models in a textual DSL editor.
+The IoT Tool Set lets **Device Manufacturers** describe devices using Information Models in a textual DSL editor.
 The editor provides several features e.g. auto completion, syntax highlighting, and content assistance.